Phalenopsis/angular-module/README.md

 `

 ## How it works ?
-launch script
+Launch script
-first, you will enter your module's name.
+First, it ask your module's name.
+You could skip this step by add it after lauch command: `bash angular-module.sh account`

 ![capture of first question](help/images/img1.png)